by Aisha Zakari | May 29, 2022 | Food & Kitchen

 STEP 6: Peel the back of the groundnut.

-STEP 7: If the groundnut isn’t much, you can use a blender by adding a little water to it and blend until it turns into paste.
+STEP 7: If the groundnut isn’t much, you can use a blender by adding a little water to it and blending until it turns into a paste.
 However, if it is in large quantity, take it to a commercial grinding machine.

 How to Process the Guinea Corn for Kunun Gyada

-For the guinea corn; well, there are two ways you can have that – either in powdered form or in form of a paste.
+For the guinea corn, well, there are two ways you can have it: either in powdered form or in the form of a paste.
 For the one in paste form:

 STEP 1: Pick the dirt from the guinea corn and wash it well.